samayo/Autolog/README.md

 ## AUTOLOG

-A simple PHP class to log your errors, infos or notifications.
+A simple PHP class to log your info, errors or notifications.

-You can also setup a cronjob, and autolog with detect new logs in /var/log and email/save it in db.
+You can also setup a cronjob, and autolog will detect new logs in /var/log and log/mail it.

-> This is a simple week-end hack/project to handle a small.
-It"s still in `¯\_(ツ)_/¯` phase
+> NOTE: This is a lazy-week-end hack/project attempt to handle a small issue.
+So, it's still in `¯\_(ツ)_/¯` phase

 Install
 -----